 In 2025, understanding faucet installation labor costs is essential for construction trade professionals.
-This guide provides detailed insights into current labor rates, ensuring your pricing remains competitive and informed.
+Current labor rates range from $20 to $70 per hour, depending on skill level and location.
+This guide provides detailed insights into these costs, ensuring your pricing remains competitive and informed.

 Hourly rates for plumbers vary significantly based on experience.
 Here's the breakdown for 2025: